NoiseLab-RLiu/Spatially-Dependent-PDE-Identification/README.md

 # Spatially-Dependent-PDE-Identification

-The codes are in the "Code" folder.
+The codes working on MATLAB R2021b are in the "Code" folder.
 The dataset used by the codes are in the "Data" folder.

 In the "Data" folder: